Meshal Alawein

 Current focus (Q1 2026):

-- Morphism fundraising — active investor conversation with Moxxie VC (Alex Roetter, Prateek Joshi)
+- Kohyr fundraising — active investor conversation with Moxxie VC (Alex Roetter, Prateek Joshi)

 - LLM evaluation contracts via Mercor and Handshake AI (Project Watt, Project Ohm)